croqaz/achaea.js/docs/Colours.md

 - Monego (a Monaco monospaced font, recreated with bold and italic variants -- https://github.com/cseelus/monego)
 - Mononoki (a font for programming and code review -- https://github.com/madmalik/mononoki)

-All the code and styles are located in `achaea/themes/`.
+All the default code and styles are located in `achaea/themes/`, but you can add your own styles in `custom/static/`.

 To regenerate the styles with your favorite font, run: